 However, there are plenty of other choices of restaurants and smaller pubs.
 Sometimes you will be lucky enough to find some great local musical talent, too!

-2 Days in Fort William & Glencoe Itinerary
+Day 2 – Fort William & Surrounding Area

 Take the morning to explore Fort William’s town centre.
 It is not very big, so walking along is not too much of a struggle.
 On Fort William’s High Street, you will find local amenities to grab a coffee or tea to start your day as well as some local shops.

-While exploring the town centre, be sure not to miss the West Highland Museum to earn about the story of the region and its history.
+While exploring the town centre, be sure not to miss the West Highland Museum to learn about the story of the region and its history.

-A popular walk will take you along the Steall Falls within about two hours, and the scenery is absolutely breath-taking.
-If you are looking for a detailed route or some longer walks, the Highland Council has created a handy leaflet.
+A popular walk will take you along the Steall Falls within about two hours, and the scenery is absolutely breathtaking.
 Be prepared to see some Highland cows along the way!

 Should the weather be that tiny bit to ‘dreich’ to go exploring outdoors, then you should consider the indoor climbing wall at the 3 Wise Monkey’s climbing centre.
 It is in the town centre and can easily be reached by foot if you are already exploring local attractions in Fort William.

-This is a great activity to have on your list of things to do in Fort William.
+This is a great activity to end your day – taking in an incredible view of the surrounding area.
 Nevis Range does not only provide access to snow sports, but it also has a restaurant that can be reached through a gondola ride.
 Sitting at 650m on the mountain of Aonach Mor, you will be sure to be dining with a view.

 Should you not be able to make the trip up the mountain, you could instead go see Ben Nevis distillery and visitor centre.
 While the view might be different as it is located at the bottom of the hill, it will certainly still provide a fun way to end your day!

-The distillery was established in 1825 and is one of the oldest licensed distilleries in Scotland.
-You can do a tour and taste a local ‘dram’.
+The distillery is one of the oldest licensed distilleries in Scotland.
+You can do a tour and taste a local dram.

 Have More Time?

-If you have more than two days to spare, then it is definitely worth to explore the area of Lochaber and other things to do near Fort William.
+If you have more than two days to spare, then it is definitely worth to explore the area of Lochaber.
 There are several great day trips from Fort William that you can consider.

 Climb Ben Nevis or The Three Sisters of Glencoe